 The Little Monster is provided with a knock-off E3D Titan flying extruder (with 0.4mm Volcano nozzle) and a replica of the Smoothieboard called the MKS SBASE.
 The frame consists of aluminium extrusion parts and high quality CNC’d top and bottom aluminum plates which bring a lot of weight to the table (in total it weighs 55.1 pounds).
 The board is pre-wired and all the wires are also very well labeled.

 Flying Titan extruder

 Because it’s ‘flying’ and light weight, you’re able to print at high speed with this 3D printer.
 It also gives you the ability to print with a wide range of materials.
-Tip: for flexible filaments (the real flimsy Ninjaflex stuff) you’ll have to decrease the pressure a tad bit in order to get good results.
+Tip: for flexible filament (the real flimsy Ninjaflex stuff) you’ll have to decrease the pressure a tad bit in order to get good results.

 Can’t say too much about this as it’s not my specialty but I’ve heard some stories that people are swapping it with a Duet Wifi.